sandipsahoo2k2/my/articles/engineering/system_design_approach.md

 The system design interview is an **open-ended conversation**.
 You are expected to lead it.

 You can use the following steps to guide the discussion.
-To help solidify this process, work through the [System design interview questions with solutions](#system-design-interview-questions-with-solutions) section using the following steps.

 ### Step 1: Outline use cases, constraints, and assumptions